Bachman's warbler: Ecology and behavior

 Due to the rarity of this species, little is known of its behavior.
+A lack of detailed field research has likewise resulted in Bachman's warbler being a poorly understood species.

-This species does not frequently pump its tail.
-When alarmed, a Bachman's warbler will jerk its tail and raise its crown feathers.
+This species did not frequently pump its tail.
+When alarmed, a Bachman's warbler would jerk its tail and raise its crown feathers.

-This species does not frequently sing while migrating.
-Once it reaches its breeding grounds, this warbler prefers to sing from high perches.
-The female warbler incubates the eggs while the male looks for food.
+The species did not frequently sing while migrating.
+Once it reached its breeding grounds, the warbler preferred to sing from high perches.
+The female warbler incubated eggs while the male looks for food.

-This species's foraging niche is quite low in elevation, frequently between 3 and 10 ft.
-However, during migration it has also been observed foraging in the tops of trees.
+This species's foraging niche was low in elevation, between 3 and 10 ft.
+However, during migration it was also observed foraging in the tops of trees.
 This warbler could feed while hanging upside down to probe the bottoms of leaves.
-Bachman's warbler also feeds by gleaning and probing into leaf clusters.
-This latter foraging strategy has led some to hypothesize that this warbler specializes in foraging among dead leaves in canebrakes.
-Its primary prey includes caterpillars, spiders, and other arthropods.
-It may feed on nectar in Cuba, but this hypothesis is unproven.
+Bachman's warbler also fed by gleaning and probing into leaf clusters.
+The latter foraging strategy led some to hypothesize that Bachman's warbler specialized in foraging among dead leaves in canebrakes.
+Its primary prey included caterpillars, spiders, and other arthropods.
+It may have fed on nectar in Cuba, but this hypothesis is unproven.

-It may be a colonial breeder.
-The nests are deep and bulky.
-Dead leaves, mosses, grasses, and weed stalks compose the exterior of the nest, while the interior cup was lined with fine fibers from Ramalina lichen and Spanish moss.
-These nests are made amongst blackberry brambles, cane stalks, and palmettos in bottomland forests 1 and 4 ft above the ground or, frequently, pools of water.
-Unusually for a warbler, its eggs are pure white with occasional fine marks at the large end.
+It may have been a colonial breeder.
+The nests were deep and bulky.
+Dead leaves, mosses, grasses, and weed stalks composed the exterior of the nest, while the interior cup was lined with fine fibers from Ramalina lichen and Spanish moss.
+These nests were made amongst blackberry brambles, cane stalks, and palmettos in bottomland forests 1 and 4 ft above the ground or, frequently, pools of water.
+Unusually for a warbler, its eggs were pure white with occasional fine marks at the large end.

 Migration

-Bachman's warblers migrate quite early in comparison with other New World warblers.
-Spring migration begins in late February and birds appear in south Florida and southeastern Louisiana by the first week of March.
-Peak migration in south Florida is during the first three weeks of March and along the northwestern Florida coast during the third and fourth week of March.
+Bachman's warblers migrated quite early in comparison with other New World warblers.
+Spring migration began in late February and birds appeared in south Florida and southeastern Louisiana by the first week of March.
+Peak migration in south Florida was during the first three weeks of March and along the northwestern Florida coast during the third and fourth week of March.
 The latest recorded Bachman's warbler in Florida was noted on April 9.
-These warblers reach their South Carolina breeding grounds around mid-March, though some are known to arrive in late February.
-Birds migrating to southeastern Missouri arrive between mid and late April.
-Some birds overshoot their breeding grounds and are found in Virginia and North Carolina.
+These warblers reached their South Carolina breeding grounds around mid-March, though some were known to arrive in late February.
+Birds migrating to southeastern Missouri arrived between mid and late April.

-In South Carolina, all Bachman's warblers leave their breeding ground by July 19.
-The peak of fall migration is poorly documented, but the earliest date for a migrant in southern Mississippi is July 4, while the first migrants at Key West were reported on July 17.
-All migration is between the end of July and August 25, with the last reported migrating individual being a September 24 bird in coastal Georgia.
+In South Carolina, all Bachman's warblers left their breeding ground by July 19.
+The peak of fall migration was poorly documented, but the earliest date for a migrant in southern Mississippi was July 4, while the first migrants at Key West were reported on July 17.
+All migration was between the end of July and August 25, with the last reported migrating individual being a September 24 bird in coastal Georgia.